57blocks/website-article/articles/Deep Dive into Resource Limitations in Solana Development CU Edition/README.md

 ### CU Consumption of Anchor Programs

-Now that we have seen the CU consumption of native programs let's look at the CU consumption of Anchor programs.
-An example of an Anchor program can be found in the `program-examples` repository, under the `tokens/transfer-tokens` directory.
+Now that we have seen native program CU consumption, let's look at CUs consumption of Anchor programs.
+An example of an Anchor program can be found in the `program-examples` repository under the `tokens/transfer-tokens` directory.
 The source code for the token transfer operation can be found [here](https://github.com/solana-developers/program-examples/blob/main/tokens/transfer-tokens/anchor/programs/transfer-tokens/src/instructions/transfer.rs).

-Upon running this instruction for the first time, we were surprised to find that the CU consumption for an Anchor program performing a token transfer is around 80,000 to 90,000 CU—nearly **20 times** that of the native program!
+Upon running this instruction for the first time, we were surprised to find that CU consumption for an Anchor program performing a token transfer is around 80,000 to 90,000 CU—nearly **20 times** that of the native program!

-Why is the CU consumption of an Anchor program so much higher?
+Why is CU consumption of an Anchor program so much higher?
 An Anchor program generally consists of two parts: one for account initialization and the other for instruction execution.
-Both parts contribute to CU consumption.
+Both parts contribute to the CU consumption.
 When we analyzed the source code of this program, we noticed the following:

 | Process | CU Cost                                 |
 | -------------------- | -------------------------------------------------- |